 After breakfast, it's time to explore the Acropolis!

 Exploring the Acropolis is one of the best things to do in Athens.
 The Acropolis is the most famous sight in the city.
 It's an old citadel with many ancient buildings.
 The most famous building is the Parthenon.
+You can see this building from many places in the city.
 This is a beautiful ancient temple dedicated to Athena.
 Athena is a Greek goddess.

 The goddess Athena is also the reason for the name of the city according to mythology.
 There's a myth that Athens is the name of the city because of a contest between Poseidon and Athena.
 Athena was the winner of the contest.

 At the Acropolis, you can learn a lot about mythology and the history of Athens.